 This single, preventable error completely erases a valuable tool for managing your tax liability.

 The "never-ever" protocol protects you from the IRA black hole, but what about the grayer area of replacing a security in your taxable accounts?
-Vague advice isn't actionable.
+Vague advice isn't practical.
 When executing a tax-loss harvesting strategy with ETFs, you need a clear, risk-mitigated framework for making confident decisions.

 The challenge lies in the IRS phrase "substantially identical."
 While the IRS has not provided a definitive test for ETFs, tax professionals have developed a clear hierarchy of factors to build a defensible position.
 This decision matrix moves you from ambiguity to control.
+For baseline definitions, use IRS Topic No. 409 and Investor.gov cost-basis guidance.

 Your strongest defense is to sell a fund from one issuer and immediately buy a fund from a different issuer that tracks the same underlying index.
 For example, selling the Vanguard S&P 500 ETF (VOO) and purchasing the iShares CORE S&P 500 ETF (IVV).